aewindle110/DroneWQ/README.md

 ### Initial Setup

-Once Docker and git are installed, setup a <local directory>.
-We recommend that <local directory> does not contain any spaces (e.g. C:\micasense but not C:\Users\foo bar\micasense).
-Navigate to <local directory> through terminal (OSX or Linux) or Powershell (Windows).
+Once Docker and git are installed, setup a local directory.
+We recommend that the directory does not contain any spaces (e.g. C:\micasense but not C:\Users\foo bar\micasense).
+Navigate to the directory through terminal (OSX or Linux) or Powershell (Windows).
 Clone the repo to your local machine:

 `git clone https://github.com/aewindle110/DroneWQ.git`.